n0mi1k/certina/README.md

 # certina
-certina is an information gathering tool for red teamers to discover subdomains from web certificates.
+certina is an information gathering tool for red teamers to discover subdomains from web certificate data.

 ## Options
 ```console